seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 parle, know now, upon advice, it toucheth us both,
 that we may yet again have access to our fair
 mistress and be happy rivals in Bianco's love, to
-labour and effect one thing specially.
+labor and effect one thing specially.

 **GREMIO**
 What's that, I pray?